Tiger767/Spiralflow/docs.md

 **Arguments**:

 - `decision_chat_flow`: Chat flow for making the decision.
 - `branch_chat_flows`: Dictionary of chat flows for each branch.
-- `share_input_history`: If True, share the input chat history between the decision and branch chat flows.
-- `share_internal_history`: If True, share the internal chat history between the decision and branch chat flows.
+Use `default` as the key for the default branch.
 - `default_chat_llm`: Optional default chat language model used in flow, if not provided in flow call.
 - `default_input_chat_history`: Optional default input chat history used in flow, if not provided in flow call.
 - `verbose`: If True, print chat flow messages.